-If you don’t have solar oven, you can make apple chips:
+If you don’t have solar oven, you can make apple chips with the following:

-- Click here to learn to make apple chips in an oven.
+- Visit Paleo Leap to learn to make apple chips in an oven.

 To learn to make your own solar dehydrator if you live in a dry climate, grab Prepper’s Dehydrator Handbook and Shelle will teach you how in a whole section dedicated to that topic.